Nina Kandinsky: Managing Wassily's legacy

 Of the role of artist's widow, she said, "The artist's widow is the guardian and administrator.
 She is courted, loved, coveted, detested, flattered and harassed.
 She is accused of being difficult, vain, arrogant, capricious, unsociable, jealous, despotic, avaricious and egocentric."

-Three months after Wassily died, his having "never enjoyed the recognition he craved", Nina "took matters in hand" and contacted René Drouin, the owner of one of the few galleries that stayed open during the Occupation.
+Three months after Wassily died, his having "never enjoyed the recognition he craved", Nina "took matters in hand", and contacted René Drouin, the owner of one of the few galleries that stayed open during the Occupation.
 She sent him "twelve canvases and three oil paintings on cardboard for a retrospective", repeating this three further times over the next three years.

 The New York-based banker-turned-art-dealer Karl Nierendorf took on a large consignment of Wassily's works from Nina in the 1940s.
 When he died in 1947 the pieces were passed on to Leo Castelli for whom at that point "everything was going very badly.
 No money, nothing."
 The "windfall" of Kandinsky's works meant that Castelli's business could thrive.
 However, he "expended a lot of energy coping with the very difficult widow" and developed the opinion that "sometimes dealing with living artists is easier than dealing with dead ones, particularly if a difficult widow is part of the negotiations."
 When Sonia Delaunay was considering what to do about her own husband's legacy, even though she never liked Nina, "had to admit [she] was effective in organising shows everywhere."

-In 1946 Nina provided "moral support" in establishing the Prix Kandinsky to "aid young artists working in the abstract mode".
+In 1946, Nina provided "moral support" in establishing the Prix Kandinsky to "aid young artists working in the abstract mode".
 It was first awarded to Jean Dewasne and was awarded annually until 1957.

-In 1947 Nina authorised a new version of Wassily's 1910 essay Uber das Geistige in der Kunst (The Art of Spiritual Harmony) called Concerning the Spiritual in Art, to which she added her own essay.
+In 1947, Nina authorised a new version of Wassily's 1910 essay Uber das Geistige in der Kunst (The Art of Spiritual Harmony) called Concerning the Spiritual in Art, to which she added her own essay.

-In the 1960s Nina gave licence for a London-based jeweller to create jewellery pieces based on Wassily's art.
+In the 1960s, Nina gave licence for a London-based jeweller to create jewellery pieces based on Wassily's art.

-In 1962 Nina objected to the publication of a book by Lothar-Günther Buchheim, Der Blaue Reiter und die "Neue Künstervereinigung Münster" because of its reference to Wassily's earlier relationship with Münther.
+In 1962, Nina objected to the publication of a book by Lothar-Günther Buchheim, Der Blaue Reiter und die "Neue Künstervereinigung Münster" because of its reference to Wassily's earlier relationship with Münter.
 The objection was ultimately unsuccessful, and the book was published.

-Nina would loan pieces from her collection to exhibitions, including to the San Francisco Museum of Art in 1952, the Steinburg Gallery, Washington Museum (1963) and the Museum of Modern Art in 1969.
+Nina would loan pieces from her collection to exhibitions, including to the San Francisco Museum of Art in 1952, the Steinburg Gallery, Washington Museum (1963), and the Museum of Modern Art in 1969.
 She was a "major lender" of works for a 1963 retrospective of Kandinsky's work at the Guggenheim, and played an "important role in negotiations in Moscow to make possible the unprecedented loan to the Guggenheim of 7 important Kandinsky works from Russian museum collections."
 This was the first loan by the Russian government to an American museum since before WWII.